IKATS/IKATS/CONTRIBUTING.viztool.md

 * `success` : called when the result of the call is OK
 * `error` : called when an error occurred during the call
 * `complete` : called after completion of `success` or `error` (only one time)

-You can have a look at some [IKATS viztools](https://github.com/IKATS?q=vt-) for some examples

 ### Coding rules